 6. The angels were the mediators in that ongoing process of revealing Quran to place every command and every matter of wisdom in Muhammad’s heart as confirmed by both 44:3 and 97:4.
 That was completely done in the past.
 God uses the plural tense saying “WE revealed it”, ” We have sent it” in both Chapters 97 and 44 which confirm the involvement of the angels.
 The involvement of angels in the process of revelation is again confirmed in the texts of 16:2, and 4:166:

-[16:2] He sends down the angels with the revelations, carrying His commands, to whomever He chooses from among His servants: “You shall preach that there is no other god beside Me; You shall reverence Me.”
+[16:2] He sends down the angels with the Spirit with His commands, to whomever He chooses from among His servants that you shall warn that there is no god except I; so you shall fear Me”.

-[4:166] But God bears witness concerning what He has revealed to you; He has revealed it with His knowledge.
-And the angels bear witness as well, but God suffices as witness.
+[4:166] But God bears witness of what He has revealed to you (Muhammad); He has revealed it with the knowledge and the angels bear witness.
+And God has sufficed as a Witness.

 The above review confirms that there is no command from God to witness the anniversaries of this night believed to be on the night of 27th Ramadan.
 There is no mention in the entire Quran that this night is a yearly reoccurring one.
 There is no mention in the entire Quran of any special rituals or extra credit to be earned when we stay up all night in observance of that man-made occasion.
 There is no mention in the entire Quran that the angles and the Spirit (Gabriel) descend on the anniversaries of that night to carry out any commands or grant us any wishes.
 We are commanded by God to meditate every night with the Quran (17:79).
 We must strive to do that by reading what we can afford of it without burdening our souls (73:1-8 and 73:20).